Dallinger/cookiecutter-dallinger/README.md

 - `author_email`: The contact email for the experiment author.

-- `author_github`: The Github account name where the package will eventually live.
+- `author_github`: The GitHub account name where the package will eventually live.